-Similarly, tree, grass or weed pollen exposure can depend on where you are from.
-Trees, grasses, and ragweed are the most common allergens associated with outdoor pollen-induced allergies across Canada8.
+Similarly, tree, grass or weed pollen can depend on where you are from.
+Ragweed and Elm trees are common across most of North America, whereas Mountain Cedar is more common in Arkansas, Missouri, Oklahoma, and Texas8.
 You therefore need to know the pollen season in your local area.

 Ask your healthcare professional about blood tests for pollen.
 This could help you find out exactly what you are allergic to!